Sales forecasting with spreadsheet integration

 There are few companies that openly share revenue data.
 So for this tutorial, we’ve generated a synthetic dataset that looks like the real thing but is free to use.

 The dataset contains daily values for many different shops over a couple of years, such as the date, national holidays, type of shop, ongoing advertisement and promotion campaigns.
-The appropriate feature encoding is selected automatically and the dataset is now ready to be used in an experiment.
+The appropriate feature encoding is selected automatically for each feature and the dataset is now ready to be used in an experiment.

 The shop’s daily revenue is also given, which is what the model will learn to predict, your target.

 Build the model